-To provide an overview of the physics of the 20thcentury.
-Students will familiarize themselves with special relativity and quantum mechanics.
-They will also study the physics of nuclei, atoms and semiconductors.
-Modern applications will be discussed.
-Problem solving skill development will also be an emphasis of the class.
+To provide a detailed overview of the astrophysics of stars.
+Students will familiarize themselves with the equations of stellar structure.
+They will study energy generation and transfer in stars.
+They will also study the physics of stellar evolution in all stages from formation, to main sequence and helium burning stages, to death.
+Modern results will be discussed.
+Problem solving skill development will also be an attribute of the class.